Useful Links

 How do we identify that a child has SEND?

-All teachers are responsible for identifying pupils with Special Educational Needs and, in collaboration with the pupils and their parents/carers, and the SENDCo will ensure that those young people requiring different or additional support are identified at an early stage.
+All teachers are responsible for identifying pupils with Special Educational Needs and Disabilities, in collaboration with the pupils and their parents/carers, and the SENDCo will ensure that those young people requiring different or additional support are identified at an early stage.

 • Information from parents